zulip/zulip/templates/zerver/help/change-your-avatar.md

 {!go-to-the.md!} [Your account](/#settings/your-account)
 {!settings.md!}

-2. Click the **Upload New Avatar** button and choose an image to upload as your avatar.
+2. Click the **Upload new avatar** button and choose an image to upload as your avatar.

 {!save-changes.md!} account settings.